Hollisd12/final_project/README.md

 - Win percentage vs award share

 ## Machine learning
-Training with different stats to see which affect the award share outcome First attempt with the following stats:
+Training with different stats to see which affect the award share outcome.
+First attempt with the following stats:
 - ts_pct
 - bpm